Legal

 15. Subcontracting

-15.6 If such a claim is made, the Customer must indemnify CODEX Freight against the consequences of the claim, except to the extent caused by CODEX Freight's gross negligence, fraud, criminal conduct or wilful misconduct.
+15.6 If such a claim is made, the Customer must indemnify Codex Freight against the consequences of the claim, except to the extent caused by Codex Freight’s negligence, fraud or wilful misconduct.

 16. Chain of Responsibility and Safety

-16.1 The Customer must comply with all applicable road transport, workplace health and safety, load restraint, mass, dimension, fatigue, speed, vehicle safety and Chain of Responsibility laws, including the Heavy Vehicle National Law where applicable.
+16.1 The Customer must comply with all applicable road transport, workplace health and safety, load restraint, mass, dimension, fatigue, speed, vehicle safety and Chain of Responsibility laws.

-16.4 The Customer is responsible for Loss arising from unsafe instructions, incorrect weights or dimensions, unsafe loading, unsafe premises or breach of Chain of Responsibility obligations, except to the extent caused by CODEX Freight's gross negligence, fraud, criminal conduct or wilful misconduct.
+16.4 The Customer indemnifies Codex Freight for all Loss arising from unsafe instructions, incorrect weights or dimensions, unsafe loading, unsafe premises or breach of Chain of Responsibility obligations, except to the extent caused by Codex Freight’s negligence, fraud or wilful misconduct.

 17. Sanctions, Restricted Goods and Compliance